QUICKLINKS AND VIEW OPITONS

 This is also true of aging.

-Cancer is much more common as we age, and with age there is a increase in sodium and decrease in potassium in cells.
+Cancer becomes more common as we age, and with age there is a decrease in potassium and an increase in sodium in cells.

 “In aging, potassium leaves the cells, sodium enters them, and the rates of cancer increase,” the author notes.